Midwestern United States: Culture

-Religion

-Like the rest of the United States, the Midwest is predominantly Christian.

-The majority of Midwesterners are Protestants, with rates from 48 percent in Illinois to 63 percent in Iowa.
-However, the Catholic Church is the single largest denomination, varying between 18 percent and 34 percent of the state populations.
-Lutherans are prevalent in the Upper Midwest, especially in Michigan, Minnesota, the Dakotas, and Wisconsin with their large German and Scandinavian populations.
-Southern Baptists compose about 15 percent of Missouri's population, but much smaller percentages in other Midwestern states.

-Judaism and Islam are collectively practiced by 2 percent of the population, with higher concentrations in major urban areas.
-35 percent of Midwesterners attend religious services every week, and 69 percent attend at least a few times a year.
-People with no religious affiliation make up 22 percent of the Midwest's population.
+Following the sociological Middletown studies of 1929, which were based on Muncie, Indiana, commentators took Midwestern cities and the Midwest generally to be "typical" of the United States.
+Earlier, the rhetorical question Will it play in Peoria? had become a stock phrase, using Peoria, Illinois to signal whether something would appeal to mainstream America.
+As of 2010 the Midwest has a higher employment-to-population ratio than the Northeastern United States, the Southern United States, or the Western United States.

+Euchre, a trick-taking card game, remains popular in the Midwest and parts of the Upper South, particularly in Michigan, Illinois, Indiana, Ohio, Kentucky, and Pennsylvania.

 Education

-Many Midwestern universities, both public and private, are members of the Association of American Universities (AAU), a bi-national organization of leading public and private research universities devoted to maintaining a strong system of academic research and education.
-Of the 62 members from the U.S. and Canada, 16 are located in the Midwest, including private schools Northwestern University, Case Western Reserve University, the University of Chicago, and Washington University in St. Louis.
-Member public institutions of the AAU include the University of Illinois at Urbana–Champaign, Indiana University Bloomington, the University of Iowa, Iowa State University, the University of Kansas, the University of Michigan, Michigan State University, the University of Minnesota, the University of Missouri, the Ohio State University, Purdue University, and the University of Wisconsin–Madison.
+Many Midwestern universities are members of the Association of American Universities (AAU), a bi-national organization founded in Chicago of leading research universities.
+Of the 69 members from the U.S. and Canada, 17 are located in the Midwest.
+These include private schools Case Western Reserve University, the University of Chicago, Northwestern University, University of Notre Dame, and Washington University in St. Louis and public institutions, the University of Illinois Urbana–Champaign, Indiana University Bloomington, the University of Iowa, the University of Kansas, the University of Michigan, Michigan State University, the University of Minnesota, the University of Missouri, the Ohio State University, Purdue University, and the University of Wisconsin–Madison.

-Other notable major research-intensive public universities include the University of Cincinnati, the University of Illinois at Chicago, Wayne State University, Kansas State University, and the University of Nebraska–Lincoln.
+Other notable major research-intensive public universities include the University of Cincinnati, the University of Illinois at Chicago, Indiana University Indianapolis, Iowa State University, Kansas State University, the University of Nebraska–Lincoln, Ohio University, Southern Illinois University, and Wayne State University.

 Numerous state university systems have established regional campuses statewide.
 The numerous state teachers colleges were upgraded into state universities after 1945.

-Other notable private institutions include the University of Notre Dame, John Carroll University, Saint Louis University, Butler University, Loyola University Chicago, DePaul University, Creighton University, Drake University, Marquette University, University of Dayton, and Xavier University.
+Other notable private institutions include Beloit College, John Carroll University, Saint Louis University, Butler University, Loyola University Chicago, DePaul University, Creighton University, Drake University, Marquette University, University of Dayton, and Xavier University.
 Local boosters, usually with a church affiliation, created numerous colleges in the mid-19th century.
-In terms of national rankings, the most prominent today include Carleton College, Denison University, DePauw University, Earlham College, Grinnell College, Hamline University, Kalamazoo College, Kenyon College, Knox College, Macalester College, Lawrence University, Oberlin College, St. Olaf College, College of Saint Benedict and Saint John's University, Mount Union University, Wabash College, Wheaton College, and The College of Wooster.
+In terms of national rankings, the most prominent liberal arts colleges today include Augustana College, Carleton College, Denison University, DePauw University, Earlham College, Grinnell College, Hamline University, Kalamazoo College, Kenyon College, Knox College, Macalester College, Lawrence University, Oberlin College, St. Olaf College, College of Saint Benedict and Saint John's University, Mount Union University, Wabash College, Wheaton College, and The College of Wooster.

+Health

+The rate of potentially preventable hospitalizations in the Midwestern United States fell from 2005 to 2011 for overall conditions, acute conditions, and chronic conditions.